 For those of you who have a regular spiritual practice, make it a resolution this year to go deeper, whatever that means for you.
 I don’t mean meditate more necessarily.
 I mean find places within yourself that you haven’t explored or find additional spiritual people to support you.

 People tend to explore the parts of themselves that they are comfortable with and avoid other aspects of their inner spiritual work.
 Many people who are comfortable with intellectual pursuits only engage with the spiritual path via ideas.
-They can talk up a storm about Eckhart Tolle or Ramana Maharshi, but when it comes to knowing their hearts, they are still in the dark.
+They can talk up a storm about Eckhart Tolle or Ramana Maharshi or the Vedas, but when it comes to knowing their hearts, they are still in the dark.

 Another way of changing and deepening your commitment can be around the spiritual support you have or don’t have.
 For the solitary seeker, it may be time to find a spiritual teacher.
 For the long-time student, it may be time to go deeper with the teacher you have, find another one, or learn to listen to your inner teacher on your own.